PacktPublishing/Full-Stack-Web-Development-with-Remix/15-advanced-session-management/bee-rich/README.md

 # 14. Advanced Session Management

 In this chapter, we will practice advanced session management patterns.
-We will use cookies to track user redirect URLs during login, persist user preferences, and implement pagination.
+We will use cookies to track visitor sessions and implement pagination for expenses and invoices.

 ## Getting started